maxmilton/ekscss/packages/cli/README.md

 ### Input and output paths

-When `src` is not provided then automatically try `index.xcss`, `src/index.xcss`, or else throw an error.
+When `src` is not provided then automatically try `index.xcss`, `src/index.xcss`, or else error and exit.

 When `dest` is not provided output CSS will be put into a file with the same file path as `src` but with a `.css` file extension.